Optimally Scheduling Public Safety Power Shutoffs: PSPS Scenarios

 \subsection{Scenario~3: Minimum Number of PSPSs}

 In the third scenario, no budget for PSPSs has been set.
-Instead, we suppose that the system operator wishes to minimize the expected number of PSPS events such that the total expected cost of the wildfire prevention strategy is below a threshold $\overline{\alpha}$.
-The strategy models both the initial investment and the costs of PSPSs.
-Similarly to previous sections, we suppose that a reduced investment was made to upgrade the power infrastructure and mitigate wildfire risks down to a certain level.
-The threshold $\overline{\alpha}$ represents the total expected difference between additional costs required to reach the desired level of risk and the initial investment.
+Instead, we suppose that the system operator wishes to minimize the expected number of PSPS events such that the expected cost of the whole wildfire prevention strategy is below a threshold, which is itself less or equal to $C_I$.
+Similarly to previous sections, the strategy models both the initial, reduced investment and the costs of PSPSs.
+We suppose that a reduced investment $\tilde{C}_I < C_I$ was made to upgrade the power infrastructure and passively reduce wildfire risks.
+We let $\overline{\alpha} > 0$ be the difference between (i) the nominal investment $C_I$ and the (ii) the initial infrastructure investment $\tilde{C}_I$.
+The system operator must then schedule PSPSs such that the additional costs incurred are less or equal to $\overline{\alpha} = C_I - \tilde{C}_I$ and powerline-caused wildfire risks are mitigated in a cost-effective manner.
 We include Scenario~3 for completeness although it does not admit a readily implementable, closed-form policy.
+We consider Scenario~3 because it may be of interest when the number of PSPSs is not constrained and difficult to forecast.
+Although we have not identified a readily implementable, closed-form policy at this time, we provide a value function-based analysis to optimally schedule PSPSs when its number is minimized.

-Let $c_t:\left\{0,1\right\} \mapsto \RR$ be the operating cost function, i.e., the cost function without adjustment or penalty terms, for a single day $t$:
+Let $c_{t+1}:\left\{0,1\right\} \mapsto \RR$ be the operating cost function, i.e., the cost function without adjustment or penalty terms, for a single day $t+1$:

 The minimum number of PSPS scheduling problem is:

 The optimal scheduling policy for problem~\eqref{eq:minPSPS} is presented in Proposition~\ref{prop:min_psps}.

 \begin{proposition} Consider the minimum number of PSPS scheduling problem~\eqref{eq:minPSPS} and assume it is feasible for $\XX_1 = \xx$.
 Let